 To begin with, you may wonder if cell phone repeaters are legit.
 Well, they are, because the FCC says so.
 Next, you want to know why you need these devices and how they work.
 We explain that in detail, including the basic cell signal amplifier terminology that you should be conversant with.

 We discuss how to choose the right cell phone booster kit, the various signal booster components and most importantly, we offer product recommendations.
-We list the best cell phone signal boosters for 2021, for home, office and business, for your car, truck or RV.
+We list the best cell phone signal boosters for home, office and business, for your car, truck or RV.

 We shall be updating this guide constantly, and adding great new products as they come along.
 Our goal is to provide you with the best choices.